 Fiona has a Diploma in Counselling Children and Young People (psychodynamic), a Foundation Certificate in Art Therapy, and a Certificate in EMDR (levels 1 and 2).
 She is a qualified Systemic Family Therapy Practitioner.

-Fiona is a member of the British Association for Counselling and Psychotherapy (BACP).
+Fiona is an accredited member of the British Association for Counselling and Psychotherapy (BACP).